Here are the best VPS providers based on factors like user reviews, support, and privacy practices.

 Iceland is widely regarded to be the best country to host websites for those who value privacy and abhor censorship.
 The 2016 Data Center Risk Index rated Iceland 100/100, making it the safest country for data centers among the 37 countries they looked into.
 This is the country that told the FBI to leave Iceland when they came there to get Julian Assange and WikiLeaks.
-The Pirate Party is Icelands third largest party and the party's leader is a former WikiLeaks member.
-That politician was in 2010 the chief sponsor of the Icelandic Modern Media Initiative, which set out to make Iceland a journalistic safe haven.
-The proposal was adopted unanimously by parliament and under that proposal the Icelandic government is now tasked with finding ways to strengthen freedom of speech and freedom of information, as well as provide strong protections for sources and whistleblowers.
+The Pirate Party is Iceland's third largest party and the party's leader is a former WikiLeaks member.
+In 2010, that politician was the chief sponsor of the Icelandic Modern Media Initiative, which set out to make Iceland a journalistic safe haven.
+The proposal was adopted unanimously by parliament, and under that proposal, the Icelandic government is now tasked with finding ways to strengthen freedom of speech and freedom of information, as well as provide strong protections for sources and whistleblowers.
 Another advantage with Iceland is that it's situated between North America and Europe, making it the optimal country if you want to provide fast loading times to both continents without using a CDN.

 Porn is technically illegal in Iceland since 1940 (though almost never enforced), so if you think that you or your users might upload content that might fall into that category, Iceland is not the place to host your website.
-So don't go and host the next big image hosting site in Iceland.
+Make sure not to go and host the next big image hosting site in Iceland!

 Exoscale is based in Switzerland and has a nice DigitalOcean-like platform.
-It also has configurable firewall settings that you add the ports that you want to use into.
+It also has configurable firewall settings that allows you to open the ports you want to use.
 Switzerland is one of the best countries for online privacy.
-I can't find many user reviews about Exoscale, but CERN uses Exoscale.
-Exoscale embraces open source software and at the moment they have 217 repositories on GitHub.
+I can't find many user reviews about Exoscale, but CERN uses it.
+Exoscale embraces open source software, and at the moment, they have 217 repositories on GitHub.

 There's a nice, detailed guide for setting up a website with nginx and Let's Encrypt on Exoscale here.
 The data centers Exoscale rents are located in Geneva, Switzerland; Frankfurt, Germany; and Vienna, Austria.